-You are part of Western Carolina, and I trust that you share my pride and belief in the future of our university.
+You are part of the Western Carolina family, and I trust that you share my pride and belief in the future of our university.